shuveb/loti/low_level.rst

         }

         /*
          * io_uring communication happens via 2 shared kernel-user space ring buffers,
          * which can be jointly mapped with a single mmap() call in recent kernels.
          * While the completion queue is directly manipulated, the submission queue
          * has an indirection array in between.
 We map that in as well.
          * */

         int sring_sz = p.sq_off.array + p.sq_entries * sizeof(unsigned);
         int cring_sz = p.cq_off.cqes + p.cq_entries * sizeof(struct io_uring_cqe);

         /* In kernel version 5.4 and above, it is possible to map the submission and
          * completion buffers with a single mmap() call.
 Rather than check for kernel
          * versions, the recommended way is to just check the features field of the
          * io_uring_params structure, which is a bit mask.
 If the
-        * IORING_FEAT_SINGLE_MMAP is set, then we can do away with the second mmap()
+         * IORING_FEAT_SINGLE_MMAP isset, then we can do away with the second mmap()
          * call to map the completion ring.
          * */
         if (p.features & IORING_FEAT_SINGLE_MMAP) {
             if (cring_sz > sring_sz) {
                 sring_sz = cring_sz;